redblade/confservicedss/doc/architecture/architecture.md

 2. to retrieve monitoring data about Apps and Infrastructure usage from the Monitoring Engine component;
 3. to retrieve SLA violations coming from SLA Lite component.

 In Pledger, all the data above is shared through the StreamHandler component using the Kafka protocol.
-The high-level architecture is shown in [this picture](confservice_dss.drawio.png)
+The high-level workflow with Pledger dependencies is shown in [this picture](confservice_dss.drawio.png).

+A more detailed picture with the all the Pledger components involved is shown in [this picture](sp_full_demo.drawio.png)

 To **facilitate the system integrators** and to **reduce the dependencies on other Pledger components**, the ConfService and DSS also offer direct support to:
 1. Kafka, to communicate without the need to have the **StreamHandler**